terraform-viettelidc/terraform-provider-vcloud/website/docs/r/ui_plugin.html.markdown

 # vcloud\_ui\_plugin

 Provides a Viettel IDC Cloud UI Plugin resource.
-This can be used to manage UI Plugins in VCD, for example to add a new plugin from a local ZIP file, to publish/unpublish a UI Plugin to different Organizations, etc.
+This can be used to manage UI Plugins in VCLOUD, for example to add a new plugin from a local ZIP file, to publish/unpublish a UI Plugin to different Organizations, etc.

 -> Managing UI Plugins requires System Administrator privileges.